KL2 Clinical Scholars Master's Degree Program

 Scholar applicants are encouraged to identify potential mentors by reviewing the Rockefeller Laboratory Heads at http://www.rockefeller.edu/research/faculty/labheads/.
 Scholars should contact the potential mentor directly to discuss the possibility of joining the mentor’s lab.
 For additional information about potential mentors, Scholar applicants can contact Dr. Coller at firstname.lastname@example.org.

 Applications are considered complete when we have received the completed application form, the required application materials, two letters of reference, and the mentor’s letter.
 The Search Committee will not review incomplete applications.

-Applications are being accepted for July 2018.
-Deadline for the application and supporting documents is December 4, 2017.
+The application process for the Clinical Scholars Program is closed.
+The application process will open in Spring 2018.
 For an on-line application, go to http://scholarapplication.rockefeller.edu.
 For additional information contact Dr. Barry S. Coller at email@example.com

 The KL2 Clinical Scholars Master’s Degree Program at The Rockefeller University is accredited by the New York State Board of Regents and the Commissioner of Education, 89 Washington Avenue, Albany, NY 12234; Telephone: (518) 474-1551.

 Program Code: 31315 (M.S.)